ing-bank/lion/docs/extending-documentation.md

   stories: ['../stories/**/*.stories.{js,md,mdx}', '../node_modules/@lion/button/README.md'],
 ```

-Here we extend the documentation of `LionButton`, for our own `ExampleButton`.
-This step alone should already give you the `LionButton` docs inside your own Storybook.
+This is where we extend the documentation of `LionButton`, for our own `ExampleButton`.
+This step, by itself, gives you the `LionButton` docs inside your own Storybook.

 ## Change input paths

-You can change the import paths from `LionButton` to the new paths of `ExampleButton`.
+We can change the import paths from `LionButton` to the new paths of `ExampleButton`.
 We use [Providence](https://lion-web-components.netlify.app/?path=/docs/tools-providence-main--run-providence) for this.
 This tool has a command that creates a full map of all the import paths of a reference project (`Lion`) and can replace them with the correct paths of a target project (`Example`).

-Navigate your terminal to `example-button` and install this tool by adding it to our `package.json`:
+Navigate the terminal to `example-button` and install this tool by adding it to our `package.json`:

 ```sh
 npm i providence-analytics --save-dev
 ```

-You can use it by adding a script to your `package.json`:
+We can use it by adding a script to your `package.json`:

 ```json
 "scripts": {